debops/debops/docs/defaults-configuration.rst

       - name: 'old_database'
         state: 'absent'

-Create a database and import its contents from file already present on remote host::
+Create a database and import its contents from a file already present on remote host::

     mysql_databases: